πŸ‹ Main Street M&A education platform

 The 5 Lemons Framework

-A fast-screening tool that categorizes any acquisition target by risk type: the Attractive Lemon, the Overvalued Lemon, the Rotten Lemon, the Hard-to-Integrate Lemon, and the Unwanted Lemon.
+A fast-screening tool that categorizes any acquisition target by risk type: the Attractive Lemon, the Overvalued Lemon, the Rotten Lemon, the Seller-Dependent Lemon, and the Wrong-Fit Lemon.
+Each Lemon comes with detection logic and a default defensive move.
 Screen faster.
 Negotiate sharper.
 Walk away sooner.

 ⌁